Priest Guide (1-60)

 - To save mana, use the appropriate rank of Psychic Scream.
 Each rank fears a different number of mobs.
 When fighting one or two targets a time, use Rank 1.
 When fighting three targets at a time, use Rank 2, and so on.

 - When fighting Elites, use Psychic Scream immediately to give the Weakened Soul debuff time to fade.
 Then re-apply Power Word: Shield as needed.
 Use any means of damage reduction possible, such as Touch of Weakness.

 - No matter what spell a mob is casting, if its hands are glowing green or yellow, interrupt it.
 Use Silence if talented, otherwise, use Psychic Scream.
-Generally a yellow glow means a heal, and a green glow means either a heal, poison, or Entangling Roots.
+Generally, a yellow glow means a heal, and a green glow means either a heal, poison, or Entangling Roots.

 - Running, kiting, jumping, spinning and etc do NOTHING.
 Do not attempt to run from a fight.
-The mobs will continue to deal damage, but damage is not being dealt to them if those feet aren’t planted and that wand isn’t shooting.
+The mobs will continue to deal damage, but the damage is not being dealt to them if those feet aren’t planted and that wand isn’t shooting.

-- When reviving, don’t bother buffing with Power Word: Fortitude yet.
+- When Reviving, don’t bother buffing with Power Word: Fortitude yet.
 It’s simply too expensive.
 Cast Inner Fire, and Shadow Form if level 40.
 Power Word: Shield after a few seconds, then get back to killing.
 When all mana is restored, then apply Power Word: Fortitude.